 "Democrats have their own version out there.
 It's called the Papermakers Fund.
 What it really does is not only look at helping K-C, but other paper companies.
 It offers programs through government to help make upgrades, add energy efficiency and transfer to other paper that is more in demand," explained State Rep. Amanda Stuck, D-Appleton.

 Republican State Sen. Robert Cowles, R-Allouez, who voted against his party's original bill, said the company should accept state benefits already available through WEDC.

 "Other companies have been very happy with those, especially companies in our area like Green Bay Packaging.
 They're going to use those tools and make a half a billion dollar investment and increase jobs," said Rep. Cowles.

-Senator Roth is expected to have an update on the plant as early as Friday.
+Senate President Roger Roth, R-Appleton, is expected to have an update on the plant as early as Friday.